cloverleaf/web/README.md

 As of 09/07/2017 (Version 0.36) the ability to have your master password pre-entered, using a custom url, has been removed.
 This is due to the fact that your password would then show up in my google analytics.

-This is also no longer an issue as, as of Version 6.8.0, Perdola no longer uses google analytics.
+This is also no longer an issue as, as of Version 6.8.0, Cloverleaf no longer uses google analytics.

 This feature was implemented in a safer fashion in v0.4, using cookies.